awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key management infrastructure<a name="key_management"></a>

 A common practice in cryptography is to encrypt and decrypt with a publicly available and peer\-reviewed algorithm such as AES \(Advanced Encryption Standard\) and a secret key\.
 One of the main problems with cryptography is that it's very hard to keep a key secret\.
 This is typically the job of a key management infrastructure \(KMI\)\.
 AWS KMS operates the KMI for you\.
 AWS KMS creates and securely stores your master keys, called [customer master keys](#master_keys)\.
-For more information about how AWS KMS operates, see the [AWS Key Management Service Cryptographic Details](https://d0.awsstatic.com/whitepapers/KMS-Cryptographic-Details.pdf) whitepaper\.
+For more information about how AWS KMS operates, see [AWS Key Management Service Cryptographic Details](https://docs.aws.amazon.com/kms/latest/cryptographic-details/)\.